2 Examples of Self-Employment on Resumes

 How to put self-employed projects on your resume alongside a full-time job

-Putting freelance projects that you do outside your full-time role is simple.
+Putting freelance projects on your resume that you do outside your full-time role is simple.
 When you format your resume, list two positions and make it clear from the dates that both roles continue to the present.
 Here’s an example:

 Digital Marketing Specialist